How to Start Hand Lettering: Simple Beginner’s Guide

 - White gel pens are great for adding details over inked lettering.

-There are so many supplies that you could try, but there’s no need to get them all at once.
+There are lots of supplies you could try, but there’s no need to get them all at once.
 Start with the basics!

 Alternatively, you can use an iPad and Apple Pencil if you prefer working digitally.
 A program like Procreate is great for doing lettering and other art.